alda-lang/alda.io/install.md

 ---

 Alda is [open source][alda-github] and available for free.
-You can run it from the command line on your Mac (10.12 Sierra or newer), Windows, or Linux computer.
+You can run it from the command line on your Mac (10.13 High Sierra or newer), Windows, or Linux computer.

 ## Step 1: Install Java